Azure-Samples/ms-identity-javascript-angular-spa-aspnetcore-webapi/README.md

 1. Find the app key `postLogoutRedirectUri` and replace the existing value with the base address of the TodoListSPA project (by default `http://localhost:4200/`).
 1. Find the app key `resourceUri` and replace the existing value with the base address of the TodoListAPI project (by default `https://localhost:44351/api/todolist/`).
 1. Find the app key `resourceScope` and replace the existing value with *Scope* you created earlier `api://{clientId}/access_as_user`.
+1. In order to enable SSO, find the app key `loginHint` and replace the existing value with the sign-in **user name** or **email** of the user.
+If the user already have a session that exists with the AAD authentication server, they will automatically sign-in to the application.

 ### Run the sample